ajanibekcode/ajanibekcode.github.io/_posts/2025-01-09-last-first-day-of-class-update.md

 and also hope to prepare them well for exams by conducting review sessions.

 In terms of classes, this will be the first time I am taking a Graduate-level course and I cannot wait to get started.
-The course is titled *Creating Software using LLMs* and I believe this will be a very useful class for me as I will gain more experience and understanding of Large Language Models, which is a vital skill with the ever-so shift in today's world with Artificial Intelligence.
+The course is titled *Using LLMs to Create Software* and I believe this will be a very useful class for me as I will gain more experience and understanding of Large Language Models, which is a vital skill with the ever-so shift in today's world with Artificial Intelligence.